Six Signs Your Marriage Is Headed For Trouble by Michele Weiner-Davis

 Once someone experiences these feelings, a multitude of things can happen.
 The spouses can stop being friends, spending time together, connecting emotionally, and enjoying each otherís company.
 They can also begin fighting a great deal, sometimes about sex and sometimes about other things.
 When they fight about other things, it might be a symptom of the deeper problem- being disconnected sexually.

 If your relationship is sex-starved, you or your spouse should re-examine the reasons itís happening and do whatever it takes to bring back the passion in your marriage.
 Even if itís slow going in the beginning, you have to start somewhere.
 Allowing your sexual differences to divide you often puts a marriage at risk of infidelity or divorce.

 Do you recognize yourself, your spouse or your marriage when you read through these six warning signs?
 If so, donít panic.
 There is a great deal that you can do to bolster your relationship.
 But donít be complacent.
 Heed these warnings.
 When you do, you will be taking great strides to divorce-proofing your relationship.

-Virginia Peeples Vice President The Divorce Busting Center
+Virginia Peeples Assistant to Michele Weiner-Davis The Divorce Busting Center